The Book That Saves the World Scott Pauley

-The advertisement was for a book written by a biologist.
+The advertisement was for a book that a biologist had written.
 Listen to this description…

 Presents the reconciling and psychologically helping biological explanation of our ‘good and evil’ stricken human condition.
 In doing so it unravels the mystery behind human behavior and ends suffering and conflict at its source – providing the now urgently needed road map for the complete transformation of our lives and world.